dm-u/dewarp_chessboard/README.md

-Dewarp scanned photo by chessboard.
+Dewarping reproductions with chessboard image.

 ![example](/example.png)

 How to use:
-1. Print grids.
+1. Pring a grid from grid folder.
+Don't scale images.
-2. Make photo of photo print.
+2. Make digital photo of object.
+For example, old photo print in a photo album with curved pages.
-3. Don't move the camera or photo print.
-Put image of chessboard on the photo print.
-Make photo of chessboard.
+3. Put the image of chessboard on the photo print.
+Don't change anything in the setup.
+Make a photo of chessboard grid.
-4. Use this images dewarp.
+4. Dewarp the image of photo print with the image of grid.

 Using: